utreah/foundationproject2/README.md

 3. **Discount Button:** What do you want me to explain.
 [ADDED]

-4. **CHANGE QUANTITY BUTTON:"" User will be able to change quantity of the product in the basket.
+4. **CHANGE QUANTITY BUTTON:** User will be able to change quantity of the product in the basket.
 May the ability to change quantity force be with you.
+[ADDED]

 5. **Payment Button:** Making payments will become more convenient with our upcoming payment button.